maciej-kulon/hls-variants-info/README.md

     ```zsh
     npm install
     ```
-    <a style="color:yellow" >PLEASE NOTICE</a>: Building docker image for the first time may take up to an hour or even longer, depending on your hardware.
-FFmpeg with lots of enabled libraries and VMAF are compiled from source during docker build process.

 4. Build docker image

     ```zsh
     docker compose build
     ```
+<a style="color:yellow" >PLEASE NOTICE</a>: Building docker image for the first time may take up to an hour or even longer - 5 hours on M1/M2 Mac, depending on your hardware.
+FFmpeg with lots of enabled libraries and VMAF are compiled from source during docker build process.

 5. Run docker container